How to Make Garden Syrup – New Ways to Use Fresh Herbs in Spring Cocktails!

 Once cooled, add simple syrup to the blender.

-Bottle and date your syrup.
-Will last two weeks refrigerated.
-Pro tip: add .25 oz of vodka or grain alcohol to extend syrup life by a week or two.
+Pro tip: Add .25 oz of vodka or grain alcohol to extend syrup life by a week or two.
 Enjoy!